 The CTN, a collaborative initiative of HU and the Cleveland Clinic Foundation, fosters high impact research in medical nanotechnology and collaborative scientific exchange in areas such as cardiovascular disease, cancer, immunology, metabolic syndrome, and neurologic diseases, as well as efforts directed at the translation of scientific discovery into clinical applications designed to prevent, detect, and treat human diseases.

 The Institute for Drug Research Breakthrough Treatments and Technologies

 - Exelon – slows the progression of symptoms of Alzheimer’s disease, developed by Prof. Marta Weinstock-Rosin.

 - Cationorm – an eye-drop nanoemulsion for the treatment of dry eyes, developed by Prof. Simon Benita.

 - PerioChip – a degradable sustained release delivery system for the treatment of periodontal disease, developed by Profs.
 Michael Friedman, Michael Sela, Doron Steinberg, and Aubrey Soskolne.

 - Supra-Vir – an acyclovir cream for topical treatment of the herpes simplex virus, developed by Prof. Elka Touitou.

 - BoneCure – an AMCA membrane for enhanced fracture healing (for veterinary use), developed by Prof. Michael Friedman.

-- MAZE – Water Purification System – a new type of home/office filter capable of purifying water from organic and inorganic toxin residues as well as bacteria and viruses, developed by Prof. Avi Domb.
+- MAZE Water Purification System – a home sytem capable of filtering organic and inorganic toxin residues as well as bacteria and viruses from drinking water, developed by Prof. Avi Domb.